-(1).
-The composition of panels and the assignment of cases to panels shall be governed by the Rules of Procedure.
+(1) The composition of panels and the assignment of cases to panels shall be governed by the Rules of Procedure.
 One judge of the panel shall be appointed as the presiding judge, in accordance with the Rules of Procedure.

-(2) The Court of Appeal shall sit as a full Court where foreseen under this Statute.
+(2) [...]
 When a case is of exceptional importance, and in particular when the decision may affect the unity and consistency of the jurisprudence of the Court, the Court of Appeal may decide, on the basis of a proposal from the presiding judge, to refer the case to the full Court.